-On the flip side, student loans can be very expensive, steer you into a cycle of debt, and make it difficult for you to achieve other life goals.
+On the flip side, student loans can be very expensive, steer you into a cycle of debt, and make it difficult to achieve other life goals.
 Let’s take a closer look at the types of student loan options at your disposal so you can make an informed decision for your unique situation.

 Federal Student Loan Options

 Federal student loans are issued by the federal government and have basic borrower requirements.
 Since they come with relatively low interest rates, flexible repayment plans, and multiple loan-forgiveness programs, students often prefer these types of loans.

 There are three main types of federal student loans: